 Jaw joint misalignment or malfunction causes a painful bite disorder known as a temporomandibular joint disorder (TMD).
 TMJ disorders can occur due to the TMJ, or joints that connect the jawbone to the skull.
 An injury or stress to these joints can lead to a bite disorder.
 TMJ disorders create added stress or tension to the complex system of muscles and nerves in the jaw.

 Headaches are often associated with jaw joint stress.
 Treatment and TMJ therapy can address the alignment of the bite and related muscle tension.
+Biting and chewing with crooked or misaligned teeth can increase tension in the teeth and jaw that spreads throughout the face and head.
 TMJ treatment can reduce painful, frequent tension headaches.

 Oral appliance therapy, physical therapy, and some medications can treat TMD.
 Lifestyle changes like improved posture and stress-relieving techniques can prevent TMJ flare-ups and chronic headaches.
 Heat compresses and a soft diet can also reduce headaches and jaw pain during these flare-ups.